-A two-wheeler is not just a luxury anymore but a necessity as it makes travelling extremely convenient.
+A two-wheeler is not just a luxury anymore but a necessity as it makes managing remote workers travelling extremely convenient.
 Similarly, purchasing a two wheeler insurance policy to protect your vehicle from any unforeseen circumstances is equally important because it is necessary as well as mandatory.
 As per the Motor Vehicles Act, 1988, every vehicle plying on Indian roads must at least have a valid third-party liability insurance policy.
 However, this policy only covers damages caused to the third-party’s person and property and not the ones caused to the policyholder’s property.

 If you wish to protect your vehicle as well, you need to buy a comprehensive policy.

 When you have the backup of an adequate two wheeler insurance policy, you need not worry about paying for the damages caused to your bike during natural calamities like floods, earthquakes, etc., or man-made calamities like riots, vandalism, etc. In case your precious bike gets stolen, it would be paid for under the insurance policy.

 It is essential to keep a close eye on the premium-coverage ratio to ensure you benefit the most.
 Compare policies sold by various insurance companies online.
 The possibility is that you are likely to find that you’re paying more than others for the same vehicle.

 Various factors affect vehicle insurance premium costs.
 You should know about these before you buy vehicle insurance.

 - Coverage type